Jah Bless Charters

 Yellowtail Amberjack

-Yellowtail Amberjacks are a blast to catch around the Caymans.
-These powerful fish usually run 15-25 pounds, but can top 40 if you're lucky.
-Look for them near kelp beds and reefs, where they hunt smaller fish and squid.
-They're fast swimmers and put up a great fight - be ready to work for your catch!
-Summer's prime time when the water warms up.
-Locals love 'em for their tasty, oily meat that's perfect for sushi.
-If you want to improve your chances, try using live bait - the erratic movement really gets their attention.
-And don't forget to chum a bit to bring them up from the depths.
-Just watch those teeth when you're unhooking one - they can be feisty!
+Yellowtail Amberjacks are hard-fighting fish that'll give you a real workout.
+They usually run 15-25 pounds, but the big ones can hit 40 or more.
+Look for them around kelp beds and reefs, where they hunt for smaller fish and squid.
+These guys are fast swimmers, so be ready for a battle when you hook one.
+Summer's prime time as they move into warmer coastal waters.
+Anglers love 'em for the challenge and their tasty meat - great for sushi.
+If you want to up your chances, try using live bait.
+The erratic movement really gets their attention.
+And here's a local trick: chum the water to bring them up from the depths.
+Just make sure you've got heavy tackle - these powerful fish can snap lighter lines in a heartbeat.

 Yellowtail Amberjack